kelvinagyareyeboah/os-for-iot/README.md

 - System design and modularization
 -utput handling
 - Synchronization and coordination
-- Version control and collaboration
+- Version control and co

----

 ## 🏗️ System Architecture
 The system is structured into logical components that interact to achieve the desired functionality.